 According to Peter Norvig, director of search quality at Google, “Python has been an important part of Google since the beginning and remains so as the system grows and evolves.
 Today dozens of Google engineers use Python, and we’re looking for more people with skills in this language.”

-To get started in the fast lane, you’ll need some good books to learn Python.
+To get started in the fast lane, you’ll need some good Python books to learn Python.
 There’s no shortage of good Python books, but like learning any new skill, it’s essential to start with the right resources.
+It’s important here to figure out which is the best book for Python beginners, and which book you should read to learn Python vs. more advanced books.

 So we did our homework and identified the best Python books to set you off on the right path.
 The list below features some of the best books to learn Python and can be a valuable resource for beginners or seasoned veterans alike.